Terence Kongolo

-Terence Kongolo (born 14 February 1994) is a professional footballer who plays as a defender for NAC Breda.
+Terence Kongolo (born 14 February 1994) is a retired professional footballer who last played as a defender for Iberia 1999.

 A product of the Feyenoord youth system, he made his Eredivisie debut for them during the 2011–12 season, remaining there until 2017, when he signed for AS Monaco.

 He joined Huddersfield Town in January 2018, initially on loan, before rejoining them on a permanent transfer.
 When they were relegated from the Premier League in 2019, Kongolo remained for the first half of the 2019–20 season, before joining Fulham on loan in January 2020, making the deal permanent in October 2020.

 Born in Switzerland to Congolese parents, Kongolo was raised in the Netherlands and has represented the Netherlands national team.
 He was part of the Netherlands squad that finished third at the 2014 FIFA World Cup.

 Early life

 Kongolo was born in Fribourg, Switzerland, to Congolese parents Editha and Erik; he moved to the Netherlands when he was four years old and, despite being raised in the Netherlands, he holds Swiss citizenship.
 He is the eldest of three children: he has two younger brothers: Rodney, born in 1998, and Fidel.